wmerkens/vscode-circuitpython/README.md

 I have forked the original extension in order to apply fixes

-Note: if updating and opening a existing CIRCUITPY folder please re select the board from the list.
-Please let me know if a board is missing, The metadata.json file contains 550 boards, 8 boards are not released or boards that have Unknown Manufacture.
+Note: If updating and opening an existing CIRCUITPY folder, please re-select the board from the list.
+Please let me know if a board needs to be included.
+The metadata.json file contains 550 boards, 8 of which have yet to be released or have unknown manufacturers.